phillbush/legv8/README.md

 	$ rm testbench

 To automate this step, the Makefile in the directory `cpu-singlecycle/` can run the simulation with the following command.
+We just need to set the variable `PROG` to point to the correct program and make `sim` (simulation).

 	$ cd cpu-singlecycle
-	$ make sim
+	$ make PROG=sumtwo sim

 **Step 4: Check the results of the simulation.**